Phala-Network/fat-contract-workshop/README.md

 You shall see the identical page as we have [deployed](#play-with-our-deployed-version).

+> ### Attention
+> By default, the `poap_code` pool is empty, so the users can only get empty string even if they have passed the verification.
+The contract admin need to invoke the `admin_set_poap_code()` first to fill in the redeem code pool so the users can really get something.

 ## Challenge: Fill in the missing code

 We leave two challenges (labeled by `TODO`) for you to explore.